 Presidents Park Greenhouse

-The staff at the PPG now produce approximately 2,000 lbs. of fresh produce annually which raises $20,000 annually that is used to pay for supplies, staff and utilities.
+The staff at the PPG now produce approximately 2,000 lbs. of fresh produce annually which raises $20,000 each year that is used to pay for supplies, staff and utilities.
 Harvests include fresh produce such as basil, cilantro, lettuce, and other greens.
 The new system recently added is now producing tomatoes, fresh thyme and mint.

 All of the produce grown in the PPG is sold to Mason Dining, managed by Sodexo.
 Each harvest is incorporated into the recipes and salad bars at Ike’s, Southside, the Globe, and catering.
 In exchange for the produce, Mason Dining contributes toward the PPG’s operational costs.

 Become a member on GetConnected

 Greenhouse and Gardens Program Manager